fangchun007/Bahavioral-Cloning/README.md

 # Bahavioral Cloning Problem Fixing

-This repository is temporary used for fixing the following problem.
+This repository is used for DEBUGGING.

-I need your following help.
-Thank you very much inadvance!
+I hope to get your the following help.
+Thank you very much in advance!

-1. Can you replicate my errors?
-If the code can work in your computer, please let me know: chun.fang@hotmail.com
+1. After downloading drive.py, model.h5, model.json, can you replicate my errors by run "python drive.py model.h5"?
+If the code work well in your computer, please let me know: chun.fang@hotmail.com
 2. Did I made some mistakes in my code?
 Please send me an email if you find any.
+Many thanks!
-3. If you have any comments please send me a message.
+3. All comments are warmly welcomed.

 ## My Environments